Top of the page

-You will probably be able to return to work or your normal routine on the day after surgery, depending on your job.
+You will probably be able to return to work or your normal routine on the day after surgery.
+How long it takes depends on your job.
 If your job involves physical labour or lifting, it may take 2 or 3 days before you can go back to work.

-You may need to wear supportive underwear or an athletic supporter (jockstrap) for 2 or 3 days after the surgery or as your doctor instructs you.
+You may need to wear snug underwear or compression shorts for 2 or 3 days after the surgery or as your doctor instructs you.